 3. Make healthy substitutions

-Worried there won’t be anything nutritious to eat at your mom’s Thanksgiving table?
+Worried there won’t be anything nutritious to eat at your mom’s holiday table?
 Offer to bring a dish – and make it healthy.
 Swapping out certain ingredients for healthier ones can help slash calories.
 Swap Greek yogurt in place for sour cream in a dip, use maple syrup or honey in place of sugar, or use apple sauce instead of oil in baked goods.
 Here are more healthy ideas.

 4. Eat lunch before you go

 If your usual approach to holiday meals is to starve yourself all day and then dig in, you might want to try something new this year.
 Not eating all day will cause you to be ravenous and you’ll be more likely to overdo it once you start eating.
 Here’s a new approach: Have a healthy, filling snack or small meal before the feast.
 Consider eating an apple with a spoonful of peanut butter, hummus and raw veggies, or a stick of string cheese.

 5. Savor the season